-Public liability cover is often a starting point for many businesses seeking insurance.
+Public liability insurance is often a starting point for many businesses seeking insurance.
 Then we can look at other options like employers and product liability, professional indemnity, buildings cover, equipment cover and more.
-All in all it’s about finding a combination that suits you.
+All in all it’s about finding a combination to suit you.

 Great!
 Just let us know how your circumstances have changed and we’ll adapt your policy accordingly.
 Your insurance should be in no way constricting so just keep us posted.
 Do remember that your premium may change and there could be an adjustment fee of around £10.

 We've got a selection of trusted insurers who can cover the risks associated with being self-employed.
 What this allows you to do is choose from several quotes with different premiums and cover until you find the best fit.

 Your claim will be handled by the insurer you have chosen to take your policy out with so the number you need to call will be provided on your policy documents.

 We want to make claiming as straight forward as possible so we provide our own claims support team for customers who need additional help.
 From questions about your claim to finding the right contact number, we’re on hand to help you out.

 Call Towergate’s claims support team for guidance on:

 Read more about business, self-employment, and how you can stay ahead of the game